aimms/documentation/webui/workflow-panels.rst

 and over the (pre-declared) index ``indexOpenCloseProps`` of the set OpenCloseStateProperty (which is pre-declared in the "Public Declarations" section of the WebUI Library and contains the set element ``openClose``).
 So, this third configuration parameter should have a model declaration of the following form ``MyWorkflowStepsFoldingStates(webui::indexWorkflowOrder,webui::indexNoOfPages,webui::indexOpenCloseProps)``.

 When a parent step is collapsed, then its child steps are not visible in the workflow panel.
-The child steps are made visible in the panel when the parent step is expanded.
+The child steps are made visible in the panel when the parent step is expanded (see also the pictures above).
-The expanded and collapsed states of a parent step correspond to setting the ``openClose`` option to the value ``open`` and ``close``, respectively (as values of the open/close states configuration parameter mentioned above).
+The expanded and collapsed states of a parent step correspond to setting the ``openClose`` option to the values ``open`` and ``close``, respectively (as values of the open/close states configuration parameter mentioned above).

 For instance, in the picture below the workflow panel on the left hand side corresponds to the data values of the ``openClose`` option shown on the right hand side: